 - Meaningful Name: A Shout-Out for Peter Pan that matches their physical appearance, children who Never Grew Up.

 - Older Than They Look: Flashbacks imply they have stunted growth.
+The other members of the circus call them "big brother/sister" so they're probably the oldest of the group despite looking like children.

 - Out of Focus: Wendy gets by far the least dialogue and development of any of the circus troupe, with Peter doing most of the talking.